 A few of the other diners glance over.
 The Sergeant waves them away with a smile.

 ‘Now I’m a simple man, Doctor, and my job means I can’t afford to be daydreaming about stuff.
-But if there are angels, I’d like to think that Wayne was the kind of guy to make the grade.
+But if there are angels, I’d like to think that Wayne would’ve been the kind of guy to make the grade.

 ‘I think he was watching over me that night.